arunmudhaliar/gearsdk/docs/sphinx/source/reads/qtimer_read.rst

 **Example Usage**

-Here's a simple example demonstrating how to use the `qtimer` and `qtimer_sceduler` classes:
+Here's a simple example demonstrating how to use the `qtimer` and `qtimer_scheduler` classes:

 .. code-block:: cpp